 - Make explicit process policies – While working as a team, it is essential for every team member to be aware of all the policies, rules, and regulations.
 It encourages them to work with collaboration and harmony.

-- Continuous Improvement – Kanban provides a way to accomplish continuous improvement and sustainable changes within an enterprise level through a shared vision of a better future and concerns that need to overcome.
+- Continuous Improvement – Kanban provides a way to accomplish continuous improvement and sustainable changes within the enterprise level through a shared vision of a better future and concerns that need to be overcome.
 It acts as a base for continuous evaluation and improvement.
 It also helps in making teams more effective as well as productive.
-Teams having a shared understanding of workflow, risks, and process are more likely to step towards improvement.
+Teams having a shared understanding of workflow, risks, and processes are more likely to step towards improvement.

 Kanban is pretty simple to use in contrast to Scrum, but there might be certain issues while using the Kanban board correctly.
 If using an updated Kanban board, there can be issues relating to the project development process.
 Try avoiding a complex board as it can adversely affect your project.

 Roles and Responsibilities of Kanban